 Select the menu option "PLC" $\rightarrow$ "Login" or click on to link the PLC with the real-time system and load the control program for execution.
 This results in the message No program on the controller!
 Should the new program be loaded?, which should be acknowledged with "Yes".
-The runtime environment is ready for
+The runtime environment is ready for program start by click on symbol , the "F5" key or via "PLC" in the menu selecting "Start".
+The started programming environment shows the runtime values of individual variables:

-Fig. 66: TwinCAT development environment (VS shell): logged-in, after program startup
+Fig. 58: TwinCAT development environment (VS shell): logged-in, after program startup